emcifuntik/confluence-discord-webhook/README.md

 ## Usage

-To use this application, you need to set up a webhook in your Confluence instance that targets `http://localhost:8067/webhook-conf` (adjust the port if necessary).
+To use this application, you need to set up a webhook in your Confluence instance that targets `http://localhost:8067/webhook-conf/${WEBHOOK_ROUTE_SECRET}` (adjust the port if necessary and paste WEBHOOK_ROUTE_SECRET value).
 Whenever Confluence sends a webhook event to this endpoint, the application will process the event and forward a formatted message to the specified Discord channel.

 ## Contributing